robin-g-lee/c173_geostatistics/README.md

-# STATS C173 Final Project

-## Geo-Spatial Analysis of County-Level Unemployment Rates and Socio-Economic Factors in California
+# Geo-Spatial Analysis of County-Level Unemployment Rates and Socio-Economic Factors in California

 **Author:** *Robin Lee*